If you are a Vata Dosha, here is a list of healthy habits to balance your dosha, build a nourishing lifestyle & let Ayurveda work for you!

 Do your family and friends laugh because all your veggies seem to be creating gas?

-Do you always feel cold?
+Always feel cold?

 Do you sometimes have lots of energy and other times crash?